‘Finally’: DNA leads police to suspect in 2019 rape of girl, 13

-The results of DNA evidence tested by the FBI has led investigators to the suspect who now stands accused of raping a 13-year-old girl in Dededo nearly 2 ½ years ago.
+The result of an FBI test on DNA evidence has led investigators to a suspect who now stands accused in the rape case involving a 13-year-old girl in Dededo nearly 2-1/2 years ago.

-He is being held in the Department of Corrections jail after he was arrested on Wednesday afternoon.
+He is being held on $100,000 cash bail in the Department of Corrections jail after he was arrested Wednesday afternoon.

 The teen allegedly told officers that she scratched the suspect’s face and kicked his torso before she got away.